KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 ### Linux Build Requirements

-This repository has been built and tested on the two most recent Ubuntu LTS versions.
-Currently, the oldest supported version is Ubuntu 18.04, meaning that the minimum officially supported C++17 compiler version is GCC 7.3.0, although earlier versions may work.
-It should be straightforward to adapt this repository to other Linux distributions.
+This repository is regularly built and tested on the two most recent Ubuntu LTS versions.

 [CMake 3.17.2](https://cmake.org/files/v3.17/cmake-3.17.2-Linux-x86_64.tar.gz) is recommended.